 If you have to wait a day or two before your dentist can see you, there are a few ways you can help relieve the pain at home:

 - Over-the-counter relief: Ibuprofen, aspirin, and acetaminophen are all effective ways to find temporary relief.

 - Hot or cold packs: You can apply a warm microwave bag or a cold ice pack to your cheek in the area where you sore tooth is.
 Feel free to alternate between the warm and hot temperatures depending on what feels more comfortable at the time.

 - Sugarless gum: Closing the exposed tooth nerve by placing a piece of sugarless gum over it can help defend the area.
 This will also prevent food debris from getting into your damaged tooth and causing an infection.

 When is tooth nerve pain a dental emergency?

 Your tooth nerve pain is a dental emergency if you can’t do anything because of the severity of your pain.
 In many cases, patients experience tooth pain that’s so severe they can’t sleep at night.

 Dental abscesses are often the worst, but a tooth that broke in an accident can be equally bad.
 Especially if your tooth has cracked, early treatment can prevent the crack from spreading, which, in turn, can prevent loss of the tooth.

-Another common dental emergency is when a tooth is knocked out.
+Another common dental emergency is for a knocked out tooth.
 In these cases, you should get dental help immediately.
-While traveling to your dentist, if possible, keep the tooth that got knocked out in your mouth to prevent it from drying out.
+While traveling to your dentist keep the knocked out tooth in your mouth to prevent it from drying out.
 Just be extremely careful not to swallow it.
-If you can’t find an emergency dentist to help right away, your doctor should be able to help you put the tooth back into place.
+If you can’t find an emergency dentist immediately, a doctor can also help put the tooth back in its place.